 Although you can find many good restaurants in Bozeman, some of the best are South 9th Bistro, Nova Cafe, Backcountry Burger Bar, and Revelry.

 Most places to eat in Bozeman open for dinner at 5 pm and close their kitchen at 10 pm.

 Most places to eat in Bozeman open for lunch at 11 am and close for lunch around 2 pm.

 Most breakfast places in Bozeman open at 7 am.

-It would be appropriate and suggested to include a tip when you go out to eat in Bozeman.
+It would be appropriate and is suggested to include a tip when you go out to eat in Bozeman.
 Consider tipping between 15-20%.

 Main Street Bozeman is home to many of the top restaurants in Bozeman.
 This is convenient as you can just walk down the street to find a place that catches your eye.